maxwills/auto-type/README.md

 See `AutoTypeTest >> testNominal`.

-To create more instances of the class, use the `newWith`/`endWith` construct.
+To create more instances of the class, use the `newWith`/`endWith` cascade construct.
 Or you can also do:
 `t class new`.